adamjberg/devtails.xyz/_posts/randy/2022-07-24-how-video-takes-all-day.md

 **SHORT AND SUITE**

 It used to be that 30 seconds was the smallest video molecule that could survive in the Universe; so dictated by TV advertising executives with broadcast air time slots to sell.
-This runtime was reduced from the length of [60 second commercials](https://www.forbes.com/sites/toddwasserman/2020/08/10/the-30-second-tv-ad-is-history-now-what){:target="_blank"}originally afforded on broadcast airwaves.
-Today, 15 and even 6 second [commercial slots](https://www.voices.com/blog/effective_length_for_tv_commercials){:target="_blank"}are common on the television cycle powered clock.
+This runtime was reduced from the length of [60 second commercials](https://www.forbes.com/sites/toddwasserman/2020/08/10/the-30-second-tv-ad-is-history-now-what){:target="_blank"} originally afforded on broadcast airwaves.
+Today, 15 and even 6 second [commercial slots](https://www.voices.com/blog/effective_length_for_tv_commercials){:target="_blank"} are common on the television cycle powered clock.

 There is no arbitrary clip length limit on the internet.
 Streaming services like YouTube can easily neak in short ad snacks; you are forced to watch while fumbling for the ad kill button.